Students for Holocaust Awareness present

 Please click here to sign up

-A Litany of Martyrs will be held from 10:00am – 2:00pm, Monday, February 27 through Thursday, March 2 in the Lory Student Center Flea Market or Plaza.
+A Litany of Martyrs will be held from 10:00am – 2:00pm, Monday, March 31 through Thursday, April 3 in the Lory Student Center Flea Market or Plaza.
 During this time, volunteers will take turns reading names of those who died during the Holocaust.
 Students, faculty, staff and community members are welcome to volunteer for this event.
 Please sign up by clicking here.

 “There are three deaths.
 The first is when the body ceases to function.
 The second is when the body is consigned to the grave.
 The third is that moment, sometime in the future, when your name is spoken for the last time.” ― David Eagleman

-Lory Student Center Longs Peak 302
+Lory Student Center Room 302

 Come to listen and take part in the discussion.

-Movie Night: Denial
+Movie Night: Tragic Awakening

 MAIN EVENT